-How do subcortical and cortical brain structures interact in complex cognition?
-Our focus is on the role of the mediodorsal thalamus interacting with the frontal lobes during learning, memory and decision-making, via interconnected neural networks.
+How do subcortical and cortical brain structures interact to support complex cognition?
+We focus on how different subdivisions of the dorsal thalamus interact with the frontal lobes and cingulate/retrosplenial cortex to support our ability to learn new information, remember and make decisions.

-My group focuses on how the brain processes information as part of distributed neural circuits.
-Our particular interest is with the medial thalamus.
-We use behavioural and cognitive neuroscience methods to understand how the medial thalamus (in particular the mediodorsal thalamus) and interconnected cortical regions contribute to learning, memory and decision-making as well as other cognitive processes (e.g. executive functioning).
+My group focuses on how our brain works when we learn new information and make decisions.
+Our particular interest is with the dorsal thalamus and its interactions with cortex (thalamo-cortical networks).
+We use behavioural and cognitive neuroscience methods to understand how the medial thalamus and interconnected cortical regions contribute to learning new information, remembering and decision-making as well as other cognitive processes (e.g. planning).

 At present our focus is on the mediodorsal thalamus (it is the largest subdivision of the medial thalamus) and its interactions with the prefrontal cortex.
 The functions of the mediodorsal thalamus are still not yet well defined and its role in many neurological disorders and psychiatric diseases remains speculative.